Fundamentals-KTH-CSC-2022-P3/assignment-4-report/README.md

 For contributing though, the documentation is very poor.
 How to configure the project and run hte test suite is not documented.
 This isn't that bad though, since it's a maven project it's fairly standardized how to build and execute anyways.

-There is no issue template, or other standard documentation such as code of conduct.
+There is an issue template (although hard to find), and other standard documentation (also hard to find) such as code of conduct.

 They have a [design documented linked in the README](https://github.com/google/gson/blob/master/GsonDesignDocument.md) which is rather helpful in understanding why it's built like it is.